iszczesniak/cpp/containers/index.md

 An element can be copied, moved, or *emplaced* into a container.
 Copying is needed when we want to keep the source element intact.
-Moving is faster, and so prefered over copying, if the source won't be needed later.
+Moving is faster, and so preferred over copying, if the source won't be needed later.
 In both copying and moving, we create an object ourselves, and then pass it to a container.
 Emplacing creates an object based on the arguments we provide.